 She backed away from him.
 She had deep olive skin and black hair.
 Her white robe was stained with ash and blood.
 "They're killing us all," she stammered.
 "I know," Jerome said as he struggled with indecision.
-He needed to run and find the priests to stop them so he could find Dhara and his own children.
+He needed to run and confront the priests to stop them so he could find Dhara and his own children.
 The wrenching fear that something might happen to them was almost paralyzing, but he couldn't leave this woman alone and defenseless.

 He strode to a little writing stand, grabbed a piece of paper, and scribbled the directions to the chamber from which he had just come.
 He scrawled them down twice just in case he would need them again and tore one set of instructions off to give her.

-"Follow these," he said.
+"Follow these directions," he said.
 "They will take you to a chamber where you can hide."

 She adjusted the children in her arms so she could take the scrap of paper.

 "If you get confused, just check under the latch on the door.
 The symbol of the eye in the center of the hand is scratched there to show the way."

 She nodded her thanks and raced into the tunnel.
 The echo of the baby's cries faded as she disappeared down the long winding corridors.
 Jerome scratched the symbol he had just described into the second set of instructions, stuffed them in his pocket, and sprinted from the room.

 As he ascended through the tunnels, the reek of burning nearly choked him.
-The fumes had settled into the chambers, filling them with caustic smoke.
+Fumes had settled into the chambers, filling them with caustic smoke.

-He burst into the central courtyard where the sacred sundial stabbed into the sky.
-The flames from the burning library jumped and gyrated in a wild, chaotic dance of death and destruction.
+He burst into the central courtyard where the sacred sundial jutted into the sky.
+Flames from the burning library jumped and gyrated in a wild, chaotic dance of death and destruction.
 Bodies lay strewn about the white cobblestones.
-The ghastly scene pulled tears from his eyes.
+The ghastly scene dragged tears from his eyes.
 How could they do this?
 The ones who were supposed to protect and nourish the servants of the Light had become their executioners.

 A groan reached his ears, and he scanned the courtyard until his gaze fell on a form that had been tied to the white spire of the sundial.
 He rushed over to find Ross Celyn sagging from the ropes that bound him.
-His clothes had been burned and torn.
+His clothes were burned and torn.
 His flesh was raw.
-Bits of it had been so savagely shredded that they hung from his body.
+Bits of it had been savagely shredded.
+Blood dripped to the white cobblestones in a steady, haunting rhythm.

 "Ross?"
-Jerome said.
+Jerome breathed.

 Ross raised his head and blinked at him.
-"I have failed," he said.
+"I have failed."
 "Why did you do it?"